 Sl.
 No. Action plan Stakeholde r agency Current status with action plan for implementation Remark 1.
 Pot line of smelter plant to be upgraded to meet the emission norm of 0.3 kg of fluoride per ton of Aluminium for control of fluoride in ambient air Vedanat Aluminium Ltd (VAL) At present the industry is operating with 180K amperage and meeting the prescribed standard of fluoride emission standard 0.3 kg/T (Fluoride per ton of Aluminium produced).
 Complied 2.
 Online stack emission monitoring system with display system shall be installed for evaluation of load of fluoride in ambient air.
 (VAL) The industry has installed online monitoring system for measuring particulate matter and hydrogen fluoride emission and from the stack for 04 pot room units (FTP-1 to FTP-4) and 02 bake oven units (FTP-1 & FTP-2 of bake ovens).
 Complied.
 Aditya Aluminium Ltd The industry has installed online monitoring system for measuring particulate matter and hydrogen fluoride emission and from the stack for 04 pot room units (FTP-1 to FTP-4) and 01 bake oven units (FTP-1 of bake ovens).
 Complied 3.
 Installation of fluoride removal (Fume treatment) system from bake oven plant for control of fluoride in air.
 (VAL) Fume treatment system for Bake oven-No.1 and No.2 have been installed.
 Complied 4.
 Construction of secured landfill by Vedanat Aluminium Ltd (VAL) within its premises for control fluoride in water and soil (VAL) Unit has constructed 2nd SLF of 20,000T capacity which is active.
-Existing Secured land fill (1st SLF) at VAL is exhausted and capped.
+Existing Secured land fill (1 st SLF) at VAL is exhausted and capped.
 Complied 5.
-Conducting a comprehensive wastewater audit for the smelter plant including runoff management.
 (VAL) A study on comprehensive wastewater and run-off management has been conducted for the smelter and CPP by M/s APS water industries.
 Report has been submitted to OSPCB.
 The recommendation contained in the report is under implementation.
-Complied 6.
-Real time ambient air quality monitoring (SOx, NOx, CO, PM 10 , PM 2.5 ) for evaluation of (VAL) The industry has installed 04 Nos of real time AAQMS (Ambient air quality monitoring system) in the plant premises of Smelter and Complied.
+6. Real time ambient air quality monitoring (SOx, NOx, CO, PM 10 , PM {2.5}) for evaluation of The industry has installed 04 Nos of real time AAQMS (Ambient air quality monitoring system) in the plant premises of Smelter and

-Sl.
+SI.
 No. Action plan Stakeholde r agency Current status with action plan for implementation Remark environmental parameters to be installed CPP for monitoring of environmental parameter.
 Aditya Aluminum Ltd. The industry has installed 04 Nos of real time AAQMS (Ambient air quality monitoring system) in the plant premises of Smelter and CPP for monitoring of environmental parameter.
-7. Co processing of spent Cement At present Spent Pot Line (SPL) Not plotlines in cement kilns plants and VAL is disposed in Captive SLF.
+7. Co processing of spent plotlines in cement kilns Cement plants and VAL At present Spent Pot Line (SPL) is disposed in Captive SLF.
 The unit is also discussing with M/s ACC Ltd for Co-processing of SPL in Cement Kiln.
-Complied 8.
+Not Complied 8.
 Vedanta Aluminium Ltd (VAL) will install defluoridation plant to prevent fluoride contamination in Bheden River VAL Industry has installed ETP consisting 03 modules of 100KL/hr capacity each.
 ETP equipped with 50 KL/hr capacity Ultra Filtration and Reverse Osmosis system to treat the waste water generated from smelter unit.
 Complied